DavidFluck/xdpfilter/README.md

    I think technique is the most important, if I had to rank them; specifically, the ability to sit down and properly debug things.

-   I find it so difficult to properly explain how I go about debugging.
+   I find it difficult to explain how I go about debugging.
 Broadly, I would say it's a lot of deductive reasoning: you come up with a testable hypothesis about why something is (or, usually, is not) working the way it is, then you go about (dis)proving it.
 It's difficult to describe because it feels so automatic by now.

    Sometimes things come out of left field, though.
 For example, the utility library I'm using, the Apache Portable Runtime (APR), provides a skiplist implementation for list-based operations, which I use to keep track of host ports.
 Crucially, APR requires you to initialize your skiplists before you use them.
 I was seeing spooky behavior the other day, and I didn't seem to be getting anywhere.
 Then, while looking at one of the functions that instantiated skiplists, I happaned to notice that I hadn't initialized the new list I was creating.
 Some pattern recognition part of my brain looked at the code and said: "wait, shouldn't there be an init() function in here?"
 Suddenly, my bug was fixed.